 Unlike leasing, buying PCs outright puts you in charge of equipment maintenance and upkeep.
-While for some this may be seen as a negative, as extra capital is required to keep PCs in ship shape, it actually means that these businesses don't have to maintain their PCs according to the leasing company's specifications (which if not matched, could become rather costly).
+While for some this may be seen as a negative, as extra capital is required to keep PCs in ship shape, it actually means that these businesses don't have to maintain their PCs according to the leasing company's specifications (which if not matched, can become costly).

 Put simply, the contract between your business and the leasing company could claim that businesses must keep the leased PCs in the same condition as they received them (apart from the obvious degradation over time).
 Meaning, businesses can't hand PCs back broken, damaged or full of viruses.

 In addition, when buying office PCs outright, these machines are applicable for capital allowance, meaning UK business can deduct money on these assets from the overall corporate or income tax on its profits.

 However, you have to keep in mind that the value of the computer hardware depreciates quickly over time, and may even become obsolete sooner than you think.
 Buying outright means there may be requirements for replacements every few years, which could get expensive.

 Even so, most businesses would probably prefer to buy office PCs outright if the cash flow was available to them.
 However, if you buy your office PCs you lose out on upgrading to newer models as and when you like, for a relatively small fee.